How to manage customer review data

 Remember when you wrote that review on Amazon, or shared your thoughts about a brand on Twitter?
 Most of us have posted our opinion about a product or brand, whether it was positive or negative, with companies collecting this data from social media, review and price comparison sites.

 In addition, companies do market research and ask for feedback from customers, or send out surveys.

 - Join the discussion on review sites and try to help consumers.
 You’ll be proving to existing and new customers the efficiency of your customer service.

 - Including product reviews on your company website can increase your conversion rate, as consumers trust reviews shared by their peers.

 - Adding user-generated content to a product page can increase conversion by up to 6.4%.
-While 66% of consumers trust customer reviews 12x more than brand content.

 Take a look at How to get the most out of user-generated content for more information on how your brand will benefit from customer feedback.